-Kimberly Jaimez, a former white collar federal prosecutor and experienced trial attorney, focuses her practice on corporate investigations, white collar defense, commercial litigation and bankruptcy litigation.
+Kimberly Jaimez, a former white collar federal prosecutor and experienced trial attorney, focuses her practice on corporate investigations, white collar defense, complex civil litigation and other regulatory actions.

 Kimberly’s experience working in the Major Frauds section of the U.S. Attorney’s Office in Los Angeles brings a depth of knowledge and a unique perspective for clients in internal corporate investigations, government enforcement proceedings, white collar criminal defense and complex business disputes.
 She advises clients in responding to criminal and civil probes by government regulators, including those involving allegations of health care fraud, economic crime and money laundering.